 To be honest, who really cares if it ranks as the Oldest Bar in Dublin or in all of Ireland?
-It is a landmark in the city and nation.
+It is a Dublin landmark and an Irish treasure.
 Long serving as a place for socialization, The Brazen Head Ireland has seen a slew of famous guests – from writer James Joyce to country singer Garth Brooks.
-The tavern has – without a doubt – played host to many thirsty patrons over the centuries.
+The Brazen Head Dublin has – without a doubt – played host to many thirsty patrons over the centuries!

 Where Is The Brazen Head Pub Dublin, Ireland?

 Brazen Head Dublin, Ireland is located at 20 Lower Bridge Street in Usher’s Quay.
-It is just about a 10-minute walk from Temple Bar, a 5-minute walk from Christ Church Cathedral and about 15 minutes from the Guinness Storehouse.
+It is just about a 10-minute walk from the center of Temple Bar, a 5-minute walk from Christ Church Cathedral and about 15 minutes from the Guinness Storehouse.

-Pro Tip: Use our Self-Guided Dublin Walking Tour for a route to top city sights.
-Our walk ends at The Brazen Head!
+Pro Tip: Use our Free Dublin Walking Tour for a route to top city sights, and of course, our walk ends at The Brazen Head!

 More Must-See Old Pubs in Dublin, Ireland

 This is no shortage of old Irish pubs in Dublin, Ireland.
 In fact, the sheer number of pubs in Dublin is astounding – there is said to be a total of more than 750 Dublin bars.
 After having a pint of Guinness at the Oldest Pub in Dublin, be sure to check out some of the other Dublin Famous Pubs.

 The Stag’s Head Dublin